 Effective March 1, 1982, the Reagan Administration added Cuba to the list of state sponsors of terrorism pursuant to Section 6(j) of the Export Administration Act of 1979.
-Press reports at the time indicated that the Commerce Department notified Congress on February 26, 1982, that Cuba was being added to the list of countries that sponsor international terrorism, but that no explanation for the addition was given.
-The Commerce Department published an interim rule in the Federal Register on April 19, 1982, stating that it was amending the export control regulations, with an effective date of March 1, 1982, to add a statement that "Cuba has been designated by the Secretary of State as a country that has repeatedly provided support for acts of international terrorism."
-The addition of Cuba was not considered significant at the time since the United States already had comprehensive economic sanctions on Cuba dating back to the early 1960s; as a result, the economic sanctions associated with being added to the terrorism list would have had no practical significance.
+Press reports at the time indicated that the Commerce Department notified Congress on February 26, 1982, that Cuba was being added to the list of countries that sponsor international terrorism, but that no explanation for the addition was given.3 The Commerce Department published an interim rule in the Federal Register on April 19, 1982, stating that it was amending the export control regulations, with an effective date of March 1, 1982, to add a statement that "Cuba has been designated by the Secretary of State as a country that has repeatedly provided support for acts of international terrorism."4 The addition of Cuba was not considered significant at the time since the United States already had comprehensive economic sanctions on Cuba dating back to the early 1960s; as a result, the economic sanctions associated with being added to the terrorism list would have had no practical significance.

-While the Administration provided no explanation in the Federal Register notice as to why Cuba was added to the terrorism list, various U.S. government reports and statements under the Reagan Administration in 1981 and 1982 alleged Cuba's ties to international terrorism.
+Although the Administration provided no explanation in the Federal Register notice as to why Cuba was added to the terrorism list, various U.S. government reports and statements under the Reagan Administration in 1981 and 1982 alleged Cuba's ties to international terrorism.
 In addition, a 1998 State Department chronology on U.S.-Cuban relations and a 2003 State Department document provide further explanation of why Cuba originally was designated a state sponsor of terrorism.

 - The Central Intelligence Agency's Patterns of International Terrorism 1980, published in June 1981, stated: "Havana openly advocates armed revolution as the only means for leftist forces to gain power in Latin America, and the Cubans have played an important role in facilitating the movement of men and weapons into the region.
 Havana provides direct support in the form of training, arms, safe havens, and advice to a wide variety of guerrilla groups.
-Many of these groups engage in terrorist operations." - In January 1982, President Reagan stated in his State of the Union address: "Toward those who would export terrorism and subversion in the Caribbean and elsewhere, especially Cuba and Libya, we will act with firmness."
+Many of these groups engage in terrorist operations." - In January 1982, President Reagan stated in his State of the Union address: "Toward those who would export terrorism and subversion in the Caribbean and elsewhere, especially Cuba and Libya, we will act with firmness."5 - In February 1982, the Department of State published a research paper on "Cuba's Renewed Support for Violence in Latin America," originally presented in December 1981 to the Subcommittee on

-&lt;sup>4 R. Gregory Nokes, "U.S. Adds Cuba, Drops Iraq from Terrorism List," Associated Press, February 26, 1982; William Chapman and John M. Goshko, "U.S. Lifts Curbs on Certain Sales to South Africa; U.S. Acts to Relax Embargoes on South Africa, Israel," Washington Post, February 27, 1982.
+3 R. Gregory Nokes, "U.S. Adds Cuba, Drops Iraq from Terrorism List," Associated Press, February 26, 1982; William Chapman and John M. Goshko, "U.S. Lifts Curbs on Certain Sales to South Africa; U.S. Acts to Relax Embargoes on South Africa, Israel," Washington Post, February 27, 1982.

-&lt;sup>5 Federal Register, Vol. 47, No. 75, April 19, 1982, pp. 16623-16624.
+4 Federal Register, Vol. 47, No. 75, April 19, 1982, pp. 16623-16624.